inbo/tutorials/content/tutorials/qgis_forms/index.md

 Express yourself!
 And accept the strange beauty of an organically grown object-oriented construct.

-In practice, you deal with this sort of things by defining your own wrapper classes and functions.
+In practice, you deal with this sort of things by defining your own wrapper classes and functions with a simple name that you find meaningful.

 ## Application: Question 2

 We still need widgets to decide how the user is supposed to answer our questions, don't we?
+Here some examples.

 ``` python
 question_widgets = {}